All Episodes

 Stay with us.

-National Review Online in response to Sorensen and Schlesinger Jr. in their New York Times piece Sunday, what would JFK do?
+Here's what Ramesh Panuru said, National Review Online in response to Sorensen and Schlesinger Jr. in their New York Times piece Sunday, what would JFK do?

-Rabesh says the answer's obvious, isn't it?
+Ramesh says the answer is obvious, isn't it?

-He would have tried to make Saddam's beard fall out, and if that didn't work, he would have hired Sam Giancana to put a poison pill into his Chevis Regal and Soda.
+And if that didn't work, he would have hired Sam Giancana to put a poison pill into his Chevis Regal and soda.

 And while Sam was away, he and Judith could get on with things.